-This is a hands-on course, and regular attendance in the organic lab is critical to your understanding and overall success.
-Each in-person laboratory period, you will learn techniques and concepts that will continue to be important throughout the semester.
-It is essential that you arrive at the lab on time and prepared for the activity each time that lab meets.
+This is a hands-on course, and regular attendance and participation is critical to your understanding and overall success.
+Each in-person laboratory period and Zoom session, you will learn techniques and concepts that will continue to be important throughout the semester.
+It is essential that you arrive at these sessions on time and prepared for the activity each time that lab meets.
 Due to space and time constraints, there are no makeup experiment days in this course.
 You may not come in during a different lab period to do any experiments.
 Therefore, it is important for you to attend your regularly scheduled lab session.
 Your TA will be taking attendance during each lab period.

 In general, acceptable reasons for absence from class include illness, serious family emergencies, court-imposed legal obligations (e.g., jury duty or subpoena), special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, tropical weather conditions, religious holidays, and participation in official university activities such as music performances, athletic competition or debate.
-Please understand that personal issues with scheduling conflicts, such as work, non-emergency dentist or doctor appointments, extracurricular activities, family vacations, etc., do not justify an excused absence.
+Please understand that personal issues with scheduling conflicts, such as work, non-emergency dentist or doctor appointments, extracurricular activities, family vacations, etc., do not justify an absence from lab.